makeyourownmaker/CambridgeTemperatureModel/README.md

 The forecast package supports multi-seasonal models using the tbats() function.
 I like the forecast package and recommend it but the prophet package is faster with this data set.
+Unfortunately the tbats() function does not support including additional regressors.
 I have not explored the simpler mstl() function from the forecast package.

 ### Files